 COMPUTER / INTERNET / ELECTRONIC MAIL POLICY SECTION 6.09

-The use of computer technology and assignment of an e-mail/Internet account through the City of Galion is a benefit to the employee and should be treated as such.
+The use of computer technology and assignment of an e-mail/Internet account is a benefit to the employee and should be treated as such.
 The following constitute proper use of these privileges.
 Computer, Internet, and electronic mail usage may be monitored by system or other personnel at any time.
 The use of any electronic technology resources of the City of Galion implies acceptance of all current operational policies.

 A. General Standards of Conduct for Internet Use: